avialxee/gmrt_raw_toguppi/README.md

 NOTE
 ------

-using # in `hinput.txt` will ignore the entire field.
+- using # in `hinput.txt` will ignore the entire field.
+- change the first line to the path of your environment.